 For local updates, our council and local Civil Defence Emergency Management websites and social media have the information we need to keep safe.

 Know your neighbours

 There’s strength in numbers.
 In an emergency, you can work with your neighbours to get through.
 Neighbourhood Support groups bring local people together to create safe, supportive and connected communities.

 Before an event occurs, join Neighbourhood Support at neighbourhoodsupport.co.nz(external link) or call 0800 463 444.

 Emergency mobile alert

-Emergency Mobile Alerts are messages about emergencies sent by authorised emergency agencies to mobile phones enabled to receive Emergency Mobile Alerts.
+If our phones are able to receive them, authorised agencies like Civil Defence can send Emergency Mobile Alerts.
 They can be targeted to areas affected by serious hazards.

-Emergency Mobile Alert is an additional channel to help keep people safe if there is an emergency.
-It does not replace other emergency alerts.
+Emergency Mobile Alerts are an additional channel to help keep people safe if there is an emergency.
+They don’t replace other emergency alerts.
 If you feel your life is in danger, don’t wait for an official warning.
 Take immediate action.